Concordium/concordium-scan/backend/README.md

 # Schema
 Schema is validated using snapshot testing in test `Tests.Api.GraphQL.GivenGraphqlSchemaChanges_WhenBuild_ThenFailDueToSnapshotsNotMatched`.

+The committed schema is saved as file `committed-schema.verified.graphql` and this file is used for frontend type generations.

 # Run the backend locally
 Once the prerequisites are met you can run the backend either from within the IDE or via a shell by issuing the "dotnet run" command in the Application directory.